-This year, we're doing something a little different.
-The Beer Industry Summit will take place right before the Wine & Spirits Daily Summit on January 29-30, 2017 at the Hotel Del Coronado.
-This event is regularly priced at $1300 per ticket.
-If you're looking to double your industry knowledge and network with new folks, take advantage of this offer to attend BOTH SUMMITS for discounted price of $2065.
+Just like our 2017 Summits, our Beer Industry Summit will take place right before the Wine & Spirits Daily Summit on January 14, 2018 at The Breakers hotel.
+This event is regularly priced at $1400 per ticket.
+If you're looking to double your industry knowledge and network with new folks, take advantage of our combo price for a discount to attend both events.

 The Wine & Spirits Daily Summit is regularly attended by top supplier, distributor and retailer executives in the U.S. wine and spirits industry, in addition to craft distillers, financial analysts, advertising executives and more.
 Ample networking opportunities with the "who's who" of the business guarantees you won't leave without making many new industry connections.

-The closest airport is the San Diego International Airport which is located about 20 minutes from the hotel.
+The closest airport is the Palm Beach International Airport which is located about 15 minutes from the hotel.

 For further travel information, please click here.